 Do not stretch to the point of pain.
 Both forward bends and backward bends should be entered respectfully.

-It’s sometimes tempting to hold your breath during a stretch, but I encourage you to continue to breathe deeply and slowly – especially during the most awkward moments of a stretch.
+It’s sometimes tempting to hold your breath during a stretch, but I encourage you to continue breathing deeply and slowly – especially during the most awkward stretch moments.

 Conclusion: Don’t Skip Your Stretching!